quicwg/base-drafts/draft-ietf-quic-transport.md

 Reset ({{stateless-reset}}) in response to further packets that it receives.

-In the QUIC long and short packet headers, the number of bits required to represent the packet number are reduced by including only the least significant bits of the packet number.
+In the QUIC long and short packet headers, the number of bits required to represent the packet number are reduced by including only a variable number of the least significant bits of the packet number.

-In the long packet header, the least significant 32 bits of the packet number are encoded into the Packet Number field.

-In the short packet header, a variable number of significant bits are encoded.
 One or two of the most significant bits of the first octet determine how many bits of the packet number are provided, as shown in {{pn-encodings}}.

 | First octet pattern | Encoded Length | Bits Present |
 |:--------------------|:---------------|:-------------|